ionic-team/ionic-cli/docs/cordova-platform.md

 ## NAME
-platform -- Add or remove a platform target for building an Ionic app
+cordova platform -- Add or remove a platform target for building an Ionic app

 ## SYNOPSIS
-    ionic platform <action> <platform>
+    ionic cordova platform <action> <platform>

 ## DESCRIPTION
 Add or remove a platform target for building an Ionic app